GovTechSG/TechBiz-Documentation/request-for-techbiz-account.md

   </details>

 ## Step 3.
-Select SGTS products
+Select SGTS products and plans

 <details>
-  <summary style="font-size:20px;font-weight:bold">Steps to select SGTS products for subscription</summary>
+  <summary style="font-size:20px;font-weight:bold">Steps to select SGTS products and plans for subscription</summary>

 **To select SGTS products for subscription**